-Oitos An OnSide Youth Zon Diek Assess Health & Safety Risk Assessment: Employees / volunteers lone working with young people Risk Assessment Number: LWYP001
+Oitas Health & Safe Health & Safety Risk Assessment: Employees / volunteers lone working with young people Risk Assessment Number: LWYP001

+An OnSide Youth Zon Dial.
+Assess

 Activity: Location of activity:

+Date of activity: Date of risk as Date of risk assessment: sk assessment: Employee/Volunteer:
-Date of activity: Line manager sign-off (name, date & any comments): Employee/Volunteer:

-Number of young people:
+Line manager sign-off (name, date & any comments): Number of young people:

-Hazard (Examples) Who is at risk? Со entrol Measures already in place What further actio taken to control th Who needs to carry out the action?
+Hazard (Examples) Who is at risk? Со ntrol Measures already in place What further action needs to be taken to control the risks?
+Who needs to carry out the action?
 Completio n Date

 Risk of physical assault on staff

 Vehicle breakdown

 Emergency evacuation of building